rclone/rclone/docs/content/overview.md

 The remote supports a recursive list to list all the contents beneath a directory quickly.
 This enables the `--fast-list` flag to work.
 See the [rclone docs](/docs/#fast-list) for more details.

+### StreamUpload ###

+Some remotes allow files to be uploaded without knowing the file size in advance.
+This allows certain operations to work without spooling the file to local disk first, e.g. `rclone rcat`.